matteobolner/metabolomics_missing_data_imputation/README.md

 - `-c, --chemical_annotation`: Input file containing the metabolite chemical annotation (required)
 - `-o, --output`: Path to the file where the imputed datasets will be saved in TSV format (required)
 - `-r, --remove_missing_over_threshold`: Percentage of missing values under which metabolites will be discarded.
 For example, `-r 0.25` will discard metabolites with more than 25% of values missing.
 Default value is 0.25.
-- `-u, --remove_outliers`: Threshold over which the individual metabolite values will be considered an outlier, and replaced with NA.
+- `-u, --remove_outliers`: Threshold for the interquartile range, over which the individual metabolite values will be considered an outlier, and replaced with NA.
 The outlier is computed with regards to the whole column.
+Default and recommended value is 5
 - `-l, --missing_outlier_stats`: (Optional) Path to a file where statistics about missing values and outliers per metabolite will be saved.
 - `-t, --imputed_only`: (Optional) Path to save only the imputed values (for testing purposes)
 - `-s, --seed`: Random seed for MICE imputation (default: 42)